 This Environmental Impact Report (EIR) evaluates the environmental impacts of the proposed Peery Park Specific Plan (Project) for the City of Sunnyvale, California (City).
-The purpose of the Project is to provide the City. property owners, and businesses with a guide for future development in the approximate 450 acre Peery Park area.
+The purpose of the Project is to provide the City, property owners, and businesses with a guide for future development in the approximate 450 acre Peery Park area.

 The Project proposes a general vision and broad policies to guide development for the next 20 years.
-Based on the proposed policies, the Project provides the details on the type, location and intensity of uses, defines industrial area to an innovative and accessible workplace district.
+Based on the proposed policies, the Project provides the details on the type, location and intensity of uses, defines guide development within Peery Park from an aging industrial area to an innovative and accessible workplace district.